Skip to main content

 2. Gravity drain (continuous): Connect a garden hose to the rear drain port and route it downhill to a floor drain, sump pit, or outdoor area.
 Zero maintenance, but the destination must be lower than the unit.

 3. Built-in pump (continuous): Pushes water vertically through a drain line.
 Ideal for basements.
-The TOSOT includes a pump; for the Midea and Keystone, you can add an external condensate pump for $30-$50.
+The Keystone includes a pump; for the Midea and hOmeLabs, you can add an external condensate pump for $30-$50.

 For any room where the dehumidifier will run regularly, continuous drainage is strongly recommended.
 Reviewers who switch from bucket emptying to continuous drain consistently describe it as the biggest quality-of-life improvement.